preciousBlessed/alx-low_level_programming/0x01-variables_if_else_while/README.md

 * This code prints the hex characters...

 ## Task 9
-* This code prints combinations of ints and strings"
+* This code prints out all the possible unnique combinations of two digits, i, j=i+1 logic

+## Task 10
+*